vera147/vera-s-downloader/README.md

 To use this tool u have to install python 3.12.6 and install the pips below

+To see the percentage of a download just look in the terminal / command prompt it opens and u can see it

 pip install yt-dlp,

 pip install customtkinter